Skip to main content

 Abby's sisters are perhaps my favorite wholesome tv-characters.
 One owns a bookshop and the other tries to open a Bed and Breakfast.
 Could the summer vibes be any better?
 Actually yes, because there are so many beach scenes and shots that this will get you in a summer mood, whether you like it or not!

-4. Sullivan's Crossing (1 season, ongoing)
+4. Sullivan's Crossing (4 seasons, ongoing)

 Cosy elements: Lake, mountain, romance, small town, cast.

-Maggie is a neurosurgeon who, after her boss is arrested for fraud by the FBI, goes home to the likeside park owned by her estranged dad.
+Maggie is a neurosurgeon who, after her boss is arrested for fraud by the FBI, goes home to the lakeside park owned by her estranged dad.
 When legal drama keeps her in Sullivan's Crossing, she gets back in touch with old friends but also struggles to repair relationships with some of the people in town.

 This is my most recent cosy find.
 It is based on books from the writer who also wrote Virgin River and thankfully my high expectations were met!
 A great cast with faces you'll recognize from Virgin River and Gilmore Girls, adding to the whole amazing setting and interesting storylines.

-5. Sweet Magnolia's (3 seasons, ongoing)
+5. Sweet Magnolias (4 seasons, ongoing)

 Cosy elements: strong friendship, small town, family life, romance.